adisvara/E-commerce-frontend-project/TASK.md

 ### 1. Data Table Integration

 - Fetch product data from `https://dummyjson.com/products` using **TanStack Query**.
-- Display the data in the existing table (data-table) component.
+- Use the existing DataTable component located in `src//components/table/data-table.tsx` to display the data.
+- You should only pass data and configuration (columns, rows, etc.) as props — do not modify the internal implementation of this component.

 ### 2. Pagination